-Why the Partner Phase Matters
+Why the Carrier Phase Matters

 For hydroxyapatite microsphere systems, the particle itself is only part of the formulation story.
-The surrounding phase influences dispersion, suspension stability, injection behavior, and how uniformly the microspheres can be delivered in the final product.
+The surrounding carrier phase influences dispersion, suspension stability, injection behavior, and how uniformly the microspheres can be delivered in the final product.

 What CMC Contributes